Click on the images below to see the Library Livestream Cameras

 Living in a Working Waterfront Series #3 was held May 11th covering Waterfront Access for the Fishing Community.
 Here is the recording of the paneled conversation.
 The conversation addressed intertidal access, fishing permits and licenses, rights of way and easements along with what Harpswell Town Committees are doing and how to be informed and involved.
 Thank you to Ben Martens, Robert Boyce II, Mary Ann Nahf and Monique Coombs for leading the conversation.

-Come join us June 15th when we wrap this conversation series with a discussion on Water Etiquette at the Bailey Island Library Hall at 6 pm for an opportunity to enjoy light refreshments and beverages before we begin.
+June 15th was the wrap up of this conversation series with a discussion on Water Etiquette at the Bailey Island Library Hall at 6 pm for an opportunity to enjoy light refreshments and beverages before we begin.

 Check out Book Browsing on our menu bar for new books and other information.